jianshen92/stanford-car-grab-challenge/README.md

 ```
 in the repository directory to download the model file.
 #### Manual download
-Download the `best-performing-model.pkl` manually from github and replace the file in your local repository.
+Download the `best-model.pkl` manually from github and replace the file in your local repository.

 ### Setting up virtual environment
 Setup a `python >= 3.6.0` virtual environement with `conda` or `virtualenv`